 - Automation packages (artifacts), having the NuGet format, are stored in the External Storage.
 Each Orchestrator instance points to this storage with the use of

-- The Redis cluster is provided to scaleout SignalR and cache settings and users permissions.
+- The High Availability add-on cluster is provided to scaleout SignalR and cache settings and users permissions.

 - The External Storage is mirrored (optional - not included in the diagram).

 The Snapshot and Restore tools mentioned above are provided by Elasticsearch.
 See here for details.